Reddit: Corporate affairs

 Reddit is a public company based in San Francisco.
 In 2023, it downsized from an office in the Mid-Market neighborhood to an office in the South of Market neighborhood.
 Reddit doubled its headcount in 2017; as of 2018, it employed approximately 350 people.
 In 2017, the company was valued at $1.8 billion during a $200 million round of new venture funding.
 The company was previously owned by Condé Nast, but was spun off as an independent company.
 As of April 2018, Advance Publications, Condé Nast's parent company, retained a majority stake in Reddit.

-Reddit's key management personnel includes co-founder and CEO Steve Huffman, Chief Technology Officer Chris Slowe, who was the company's original lead engineer, and Chief Operating Officer Jen Wong, a former president of digital and chief operating officer at Time Inc. Reddit does not disclose its revenue figures.
+Reddit's key management personnel includes co-founder and CEO Steve Huffman, Chief Technology Officer Chris Slowe, who was the company's original lead engineer, and Chief Operating Officer Jen Wong, a former president of digital and chief operating officer at Time Inc.

 The company generates revenue in part through advertising and premium memberships that remove ads from the site.
 As part of its company culture, Reddit operates on a no-negotiation policy for employee salaries.
 The company offers new mothers, fathers, and adoptive parents up to 16 weeks of parental leave.